Preventive health and wellbeing

 I'd like to know more about what is being done about healthy eating in schools.

-The Department for Education and Child Development (DECD) Healthy Eating Guidelines (2004) and the Right Bite Healthy Food Supply Strategy for SA Schools and Preschools (2007) are the major strategies impacting on food supply and healthy eating promotion in the school environment, at a policy level, in SA.
+The Department for Education and Child Development (DECD) Right Bite Healthy Food Supply Strategy for South Australian Schools is the major strategy impacting on food supply and healthy eating promotion in the school environment, at a policy level, in SA.

 How can I get more copies healthy eating and physical activity resources?